RoxanneBongers/Programming_course/README.md

 cheat() takes in one argument which specifies the excerize number.

-It prints the answers of questions 1, 10, 15, 17.
+It prints the answers of excersize 1, 10, 15, 17.